sanity-io/editorexperience-2021/README.md

+# Jamstack 2021 Workshop - How to create editor experiences your team will love

-# Sanity Ecommerce Content Studio
+Sanity Ecommerce Content Studio

 Congratulations, you have now installed the Sanity Content Studio, an open source real-time content editing environment connected to the Sanity backend.